 IEEE 802.15.8 consists of several components that operate corresponding to each other to provide Peer Aware Communications that supports peer aware discovery and communications to connected nodes.

-Discovering Node (DN) means a node which is doing discovery function and is not connected yet.

-Connected Node (CN) means a node which is connected to another node.

-Service Group (SG) means a collection of nodes which are connected by the same service set.

 Services

 Reference model

 All nodes are internally partitioned into a physical (PHY) layer and a medium access control (MAC) sublayer of the data link layer, in accordance with the ISO/OSI-IEEE Std 802-2001 reference model.
 Direct communications between nodes are to transpire at the PHY layer and MAC sublayer as specified in this standard; Message security services are to occur at the MAC sublayer, and security key generations are to take place inside and/or outside the MAC sublayer.